 Janus Henderson European Focus is a more concentrated version of the Elite Rated Janus Henderson European Selected Opportunities fund, with 30-40 holdings, which are weighted by conviction.
-The manager uses a combination of sector analysis and stock selection in his process, which produces a ‘best ideas’ portfolio with the flexibility to invest across all industries in the European equity market.
+The managers use a combination of sector analysis and stock selection in his process, which produces a ‘best ideas’ portfolio with the flexibility to invest across all industries in the European equity market.
+Veteran manager John Bennett retired from the firm in 2024, with co-managers Marc Schartz and Robert Schramm-Fuchs assuming responsibility for the portfolio.

-John's pragmatic approach means he considers the overall macroeconomic environment and sector trends, as well as the criteria of individual companies - a style that has led to strong performance since his tenure began.
+The managers' pragmatic approach means they consider the overall macroeconomic environment and sector trends, as well as the criteria of individual companies - a style that has led to strong performance.
 We like the fact that the team is structured in such a way that it can focus on the areas where it can add most value, and invest early enough in a stock - and with enough conviction - to maximise the investment opportunity.

 Our process is governed by early identification of industry or sector themes that will still be around a decade from now.
 This allows us to ignore the macro-driven fear and optimism that fills newspapers, and focus on what matters – real or ‘absolute’ value.